fieldryand/goflow/Readme.md

 ```

 You can pass different options to the engine.
 Options currently supported:
+- `AssetBasePath`: The path containing the UI assets, usually `assets/`.
 - `DBType`: `boltdb` (default) or `memory`
 - `BoltDBPath`: This will be the filepath of the Bolt database on disk.
 - `StreamJobRuns`: Whether to stream updates to the UI.